-If you’ve never heard of Chronic Inflammatory Demyelinating Polyneuropathy or CIDP --- it’s probably because you or a family member have not been touched by this rare but often debilitating disease that can lead to disability in the arms and legs.
-While there is no cure, if detected and treated early, CIDP is manageable.
+Chronic Inflammatory Demyelinating Polyneuropathy causes numbness, tingling, weakness and loss of reflexes and these CIDP symptoms can be easily missed or misdiagnosed.
+Awareness is key for this little-known debilitating disease that can lead to disability in the arms and legs.
+There's no cure, but if detected and treated early, CIDP is manageable.

 May is GBS|CIDP Awareness month, so we caught up with Lisa Butler, Executive Director of the GBS|CIDP Foundation International, and Ann Bullinger, Pharm D., Immunology Medical Affairs Director, at CSL Behring to learn more about this serious condition.